ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Node-Red**

-Graphic programming surface in which finished modules (nodes) can be linked to complex programs by simple chaining (flow)
+Graphic programming surface in which finished modules (nodes) can be linked to complex programs by simple chaining (flow).

 * **Objects and states**